yuvalsol/POCOGenerator/README.md

 #### MultipleFilesDemo
 Demo code [MultipleFilesDemo/Program.cs](Demos/Events/MultipleFilesDemo/Program.cs "MultipleFilesDemo/Program.cs").

 The demo demonstrates how to leverage the POCO Generator events towards writing multiple POCO files, one file for each POCO, into a tree-like directories.
-This demo is closely resembles POCO Generator UI's **Multiple Files - Relative Folders** option in [Export To Files Settings](#export-to-files-settings "Export To Files Settings").
+This demo is closely resembles POCO Generator UI's **Multiple Files - Relative Folders** option under [Export To Files Settings](#export-to-files-settings "Export To Files Settings").

 This very abridged code snippet focuses on saving table files but the principle is the same for the other database objects (views, procedures...).